kokoye2007/mcal/README.md

-# mcal - Implementation of Myanmar Calendar in C++ and Javascript
+# mmcal - Implementation of Myanmar Calendar in C++ and Javascript

 Description: Modern Myanmar Calendrical Calculations